bcgov/jrcc-document-access-libs/README.md

 #### Description

 Using this plugin you can receive messages from a specified Sftp server when there is a new file.
-This Sftp plugin will only retrieve file once, it uses the server's file timestamp to detect if we've already 'processed' this file.
+This Sftp plugin will only receive a file once, it uses the server's file timestamp to detect if we've already 'processed' this file.
 It needs redis data structure store as Metadata Store.

 #### Setup